State Tourism Agency of the Republic of Azerbaijan

-State Tourism Agency of the Republic of Azerbaijan is a governmental body established according to the decree of the president of Azerbaijan on the improvement of public administration in the field of culture and tourism.
+The State Tourism Agency of the Republic of Azerbaijan is a governmental body established by a decree of the President of Azerbaijan with the purpose of improving public administration in the domains of culture and tourism.

 History

 The agency was established on April 20, 2018, on the basis of the Ministry of Culture and Tourism of the Republic of Azerbaijan.

 On April 21, 2018, by the presidential decree “On the new composition of the Cabinet of Ministers of the Republic of Azerbaijan” Fuad Nagiyev was appointed as the Chairman of the State Tourism Agency.

 Structure

-By the decree of the president dated September 21, 2018, the structure of the agency is as following: Apparatus of State Tourism Agency of the Republic of Azerbaijan (divisions and sectors) and Regional Tourism Offices.
+According to the presidential decree dated September 21, 2018, the structure of the agency consists of the Apparatus of the State Tourism Agency (including its divisions and sectors) and the Regional Tourism Offices.

-By the presidential decree “On ensuring activity of the State Tourism Agency of the Republic of Azerbaijan” dated September 21, 2018, the number of employees was determined at 55 staff units.
+According to the presidential decree titled “On Ensuring the Activity of the State Tourism Agency of the Republic of Azerbaijan,” dated September 21, 2018, the number of employees for the agency was set at 55.